lucblender/Blender-tool-kit/README.md

 Don't hesitate to contact me if you want to help me to improve this addon or if you found a but.

 e-mail : lucasbonvin@hotmail.com

+Last thing I speak french so a lot of comment are also in French.